Improving Generalization Capability of Deep Learning-Based Nuclei Instance Segmentation by Non-deterministic Train Time and Deterministic Test Time Stain Normalization: Materials and Methods

 \subsection{Experimental setup}

-To show the effectiveness and generalization power of the proposed method, we designed five experiments.
+To show the effectiveness and generalization power of the proposed method, we designed six experiments.
 The schematic workflow of the experiments is shown in Fig.~\ref{fig:experiment}.
 The details of the experiments are as follows: